annnnnet/data-room/README.md

   (`Node.deletedAt`) but nothing in the UI lets an owner browse or undelete a removed node.
 (Restoring a *file version* is a separate, shipped feature — see Design decisions.)
-- **Google OAuth requires a configured client id** in the Supabase project;
-  without one, only email/password sign-in works.
 - **Version history is owner-only by design** — a share recipient, even with link access to a file, cannot see or restore prior versions.
 - **Single-region storage** — no redundancy or multi-region replication